genesiscommunitysuccess/docs/docs/tutorials/quick-guides/fields_from_scratch.md

 * IntelliJ IDEA 2021.2.1

 :::note
-You will need access to Maven repository that provides the Genesis Platform.
+You will need access to the Maven repository that provides the Genesis Platform.
 :::

 ## Steps

-Following are the steps to complete this guide.
+This exercise has the following steps:
+1. Generate the project.
+2. Build the project.
+3. Open the project in IntelliJ.
+4. Add the fields.
+5. Rebuild the project to generate the fields.

-### Generate project
+### Generate the project

 Genesis provides a [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) to generate a skeleton project that will host all the necessary modules and configuration for an application.
 To use it, open a terminal and execute: